-The District will immediately confiscate any weapons, alcohol or illegal substances possessed by a student and will notify the parent of the student involved in the incident.
+The District will immediately confiscate any weapons, alcohol or illegal substances possessed by a student and will notify the parent of the student involved of the incident.
 Appropriate disciplinary action will be taken, up to and including permanent suspension and referral for criminal prosecution.
 The Superintendent of Schools shall refer any student who is determined to have brought a weapon to school who is under the age of sixteen, or who is fourteen or fifteen years old and does not qualify for juvenile offender status under the Criminal Procedure Law to the County Attorney for a juvenile delinquency proceeding before the Family Court.
-The Superintendent of Schools shall refer a student over the age of sixteen and any student fourteen or fifteen years old who qualifies for juvenile offender status to the appropriate law enforcement authorities for prosecution.
+The Superintendent of Schools shall refer a student over the age of sixteen and any student fourteen or fifteen years old who qualifies for juvenile offender status under the to the authorities for prosecution.
 Students fourteen or fifteen years old who qualify for juvenile offender status under section 1.20 of the Criminal Procedure Law include those who possess a concealed firearm, machine-gun or loaded firearm on school grounds.

-The Superintendent of Schools may consult the District counsel if they have any question as to whether the student in question qualifies for juvenile offender status.
+The Superintendent of Schools may consult the District counsel if he or she has any question as to whether the student in question does qualify for juvenile offender status.